MicrosoftDocs/win32/desktop-src/BITSProv/createurl-bitslightweightserverurlgroup.md

 ---
 title: CreateUrl method of the BitsCompactServerUrlGroup class
 description: The CreateUrl method creates a URL on the host.
-This method also creates a URL group on the host if the URL group was not available earlier. ms.assetid: '723be8ba-8c3b-43b6-aa76-87d4d0bd6a5f'
+This method also creates a URL group on the host if the URL group was not available earlier. ms.assetid: 723be8ba-8c3b-43b6-aa76-87d4d0bd6a5f
+keywords:
+- CreateUrl method
+- CreateUrl method, BitsCompactServerUrlGroup class
-keywords: ["CreateUrl method", "CreateUrl method, BitsCompactServerUrlGroup class", "BitsCompactServerUrlGroup class, CreateUrl method"]
+- BitsCompactServerUrlGroup class, CreateUrl method
 topic_type:
 - apiref
 api_name: